 A gaseous pixel readout module with four GridPix chips, called the quad, has been developed as a building block for a large Time Projection Chamber (TPC) readout plane.
-The quad module has dimensions $39.6\,\mathrm{mm}\times28.38\,\mathrm{mm}$ and an active surface coverage of 68.9%.
-The four GridPix chips each consist of a Timepix3 chip with integrated amplification grid and have a high efficiency to detect single ionisation electrons, which enable it to make a precise energy loss (dE/dx) measurement.
-A quad module was installed in a small TPC and measurements of $2.5\,\mathrm{GeV}$ electrons were performed at the ELSA accelerator in Bonn, where a silicon telescope was used to provide a reference track.
+The quad module has dimensions 39.6 mm \times 28.38 mm and an active surface coverage of 68.9%.
+The four GridPix chips each consist of a Timepix3 chip with integrated amplification grid and have a high efficiency to detect single ionisation electrons, which enable it to make a precise track position measurement.
+A quad module was installed in a small TPC and measurements of 2.5 GeV electrons were performed at the ELSA accelerator in Bonn, where a silicon telescope was used to provide a reference track.
 The error on the track position measurement, both in the pixel plane and drift direction, is dominated by diffusion.
-The quad was designed to have minimum electrical field inhomogeneities and distortions, achieving systematics of better than $13\,\mathrm{\mu m}$ in the pixel plane.
-The resolution of the setup is $41\,\mathrm{\mu m}$, where the total systematic error of the quad detector is $24\,\mathrm{\mu m}$.
+The quad was designed to have minimum electrical field inhomogeneities and distortions, achieving systematics of better than 13 μ m in the pixel plane.
+The resolution of the setup is 41 μ m, where the total systematic error of the quad detector is 24 μ m.